 Vote for your favorite caption by filling out the form immediately below!

-Chuckle at the March/April 2016 winning caption and see who wrote it!
+Chuckle at the May/June 2016 winning caption and see who wrote it!

 HOW TO SUBMIT YOUR CAPTION(S)

-Submit as a comment below by August 20, 2016.
-Finalists will appear in the September/October issue.
+Submit as a comment below by October 20, 2016.
+Finalists will appear in the November/December issue.
 To vote for the winner of the May/June 2016 contest (see finalists above), use the “vote form.”

 About Moment: For more than four decades, Moment readers have participated in a spirited conversation about life from a Jewish perspective—a conversation that started more than 5,000 years ago.
 They like us because we’re different—we’re non-denominational, totally independent, and utterly committed to excellent journalism.
 We transcend ideology and allow for a genuine exchange of ideas.
 We’re always up-to-date in the latest in Jewish culture, politics and religion.
 Moment was founded in 1975 by Nobel Peace Prize Laureate Elie Wiesel and writer Leonard Fein.
 It’s editor and publisher today is journalist Nadine Epstein.